 We participate in Home (e-verify.gov) in the US.

 As part of our ongoing commitment to gender, equity, diversity, and inclusion, EngenderHealth has completed our third annual pay gap analysis with data from September 2021.

 Following our first gender pay gap analysis in 2019, EngenderHealth finalized our GEDI policy and updated our compensation policy and salary grade structure for our offices, which included a detailed pay equity review.
 EngenderHealth also participates in the Global Health 50/50 and Fair Share of Women Leaders initiatives, both to demonstrate commitment and to learn from others across the sector about how organizations can improve on the journey to equality.

 The gender pay gap represents the difference between the average pay of women and the average pay of men in an organization, irrespective of position.
 It is expressed as a percentage of the average pay for men.
 The pay gap is often an indicator of gender balance, or lack thereof, in the different staffing levels of an organization.
 Starting in 2020, EngenderHealth also reports on the race/ethnicity pay gap for US staff.

-Of 367 staff at the time the data were captured, 39% were women* and 61% were men*.
+Of 191 staff at the time the data were captured, 36% were women* and 64% were men*.
 The report includes data on EngenderHealth offices with 10 or more staff, noting that the small numbers of staff in some of these offices means that any one staff change in a position (whether from male to female or female to male) has a large influence on the results.
-For 2020, three offices have a positive (males earn more) pay gap; two have a negative (females earn more) pay gap.
+At the time of data collection in September 2021, our only offices with more than 10 staff were our US/Global office and our offices in Ethiopia and Tanzania due to staffing fluctuations in other offices.
+For 2021, the three offices included all had a positive (males earn more) pay gap.

 *As we’ve noted previously, gender pay gap analysis requires binary gender data, and we recognize that gender is not binary.